 The success of Disney's Aladdin gave Virgin Games the opportunity to work with other Disney licenses such as The Jungle Book, The Lion King and Pinocchio.
 It was also bundled with Mega Drive II systems in Europe.

-A Sega Mega-CD version was planned for release shortly after the cartridge version, but was scrapped early on in favour of concentrating on The Jungle Book.
+A Sega Mega-CD version was planned for release, though full production was unlikely to occur until after sales numbers for the Mega Drive version "became apparent".
+The CD version was scrapped in favour of concentrating on The Jungle Book.

 Aside from text translations, the game is identical in all regions from a content's point of view.
 The PAL version, like most other Virgin Games releases, was optimized in terms of music speed but not gameplay speed.
 Forcing the game into 60Hz mode makes the music play too fast.

 In 2019, Aladdin was re-released as part of Disney Classic Games: Aladdin and The Lion King for the PlayStation 4, Xbox One and Nintendo Switch alongside several versions of The Lion King.
 The compilation includes the original Mega Drive version, along with the June 27th prototype build (named the "Demo Version"), the Japanese version, and a "Final Cut" version which is a modified version of the Mega Drive game with many bug fixes, camera adjustments and other tweaks to improve gameplay, with the goal of representing "potential changes that the development team may have implemented had they had more time".
 The Game Boy version is also included in monochrome and "colour" (simulating the game as if it were inserted into a Game Boy Color).

 - Development Tools by: Andy Astor Services, Rob Northern Computing, Cross Products Ltd., Todd Robertson, Echidna